 predicted to be lower than the earth has seen in 20 million years.

 What does this mean?
-The ocean acts as a carbon "sink," buffering our atmosphere from what would be
+The ocean acts as a carbon "sink," buffering our atmosphere from what would otherwise be

-much higher concentrations of carbon dioxide.
-However, the rate of change in ocean pH is so much greater
+change in ocean pH is so much greater

 than what the earth has historically seen, some marine organisms will not adapt to their new environment.

 Calcifying organisms, such as shellfish and corals, are particularly vulnerable to ocean acidification, which